abdelh17/CNNandTransferLearning/README.md

 The code cell should be enough, the Colab environment comes prepackaged with all libraries needed for the project.

-## Instruction on how to train/validate your model
+## Instruction on how to train/validate our model
 To train and validate our mode, it is not necessary to run the entire file.
 Follow the steps below, in the same order.
 1. Run the first code cell, with the import statements
 2. Run all the cells in the "Data loading, preprocessing and basic visualization" category.
 This cell loads the training data and preprocesses the images